 Also, Tate reminds fitness fans that heart rate tracking isn't only about cardio.
-In fact, you can amp up that BPM through many forms of exercise, including bodyweight, typical weightlifting sessions, sports-centric workouts, and so on.
-"Most people do HIIT cardio, but you can also go full intensity for any type of workout," she continues.
-“Remember that the purpose of HIIT is to go full steam—80 to 95 percent of your max heart rate—for a short time, followed by a period of low intensity.
+In fact, you can amp up that BPM through many forms of exercise, including bodyweight strength training, typical weightlifting sessions, sports-centric workouts, and so on.
+"Most people do HIIT cardio, but you can also go full intensity for any type of workout," she says.
+"Remember that the purpose of HIIT is to go full steam—80 to 95 percent of your max heart rate—for a short time, followed by a period of low intensity.
 No matter how you do it, the goal remains the same."

 Ready to get started?
 Click play on the video below for a HIIT workout at home:

 - Atakan, Muhammed Mustafa et al. “Evidence-Based Effects of High-Intensity Interval Training on Exercise Capacity and Health: A Review with Historical Perspective.”
 International journal of environmental research and public health vol. 18,13 7201.
 5 Jul.
 2021, doi:10.3390/ijerph18137201